Copper(II) sulfate: Art

 In 2008, the artist Roger Hiorns filled an abandoned waterproofed council flat in London with 75,000 liters of copper(II) sulfate water solution.
 The solution was left to crystallize for several weeks before the flat was drained, leaving crystal-covered walls, floors and ceilings.
 The work is titled Seizure.
 Since 2011, it has been on exhibition at the Yorkshire Sculpture Park.

 Etching

-Copper(II) sulfate is used to etch zinc or copper plates for intaglio printmaking.
+Copper(II) sulfate is used to etch zinc, aluminium, or copper plates for intaglio printmaking.

 It is also used to etch designs into copper for jewelry, such as for Champlevé.

 Dyeing

 Copper(II) sulfate can be used as a mordant in vegetable dyeing.
 It often highlights the green tints of the specific dyes.

 Electronics

 An aqueous solution of copper(II) sulfate is often used as the resistive element in liquid resistors.

+In electronic and microelectronic industry a bath of CuSO4*5H2O and sulfuric acid (H2SO4) is often used for electrodeposition of copper.

 Other forms of copper sulfate

 Anhydrous copper(II) sulfate can be produced by dehydration of the commonly available pentahydrate copper sulfate.
 In nature, it is found as the very rare mineral known as chalcocyanite.
 The pentahydrate also occurs in nature as chalcanthite.
 Other rare copper sulfate minerals include bonattite (trihydrate), boothite (heptahydrate), and the monohydrate compound poitevinite.
 There are numerous other, more complex, copper(II) sulfate minerals known, with environmentally important basic copper(II) sulfates like langite and posnjakite.